What is Surrogacy?

-Surrogacy is emerging as a popular option for people with fertility issues start or grow their families.
+Surrogacy is emerging as a popular option for people with fertility issues to start or grow their families.
 It is often preferred by couples who want to have a genetic child, but are experiencing trouble conceiving.
-A variety of causes account for this, including failure of the embryo to implant, repeated miscarriage, etc. These people can resort to surrogacy to have their child where a surrogate helps an infertile couple.
-A surrogate mother is the one who is pregnant with the child but intends to relinquish it after birth
+There are different types of surrogacy procedures.
+A variety of causes account for this, including failure of the embryo to implant, repeated miscarriage, etc. These people can resort to ivf surrogacy procedure to have their child where a surrogate helps an infertile couple.
+A surrogate mother is the one who is pregnant with the child but intends to relinquish it after birth.

 The surrogate is pregnant with her own biological child, but the child is conceived with the intention of relinquishing the child to be raised by others, like a biological father or partner.

 In gestational surrogacy, the surrogate becomes pregnant via embryo transfer with a child of which she is not the biological mother.
 The woman relinquishes the child to the biological mother or father, or to a parent who is unrelated to the child.

 Commercial surrogacy has grown into a multi-million industry in the country.
 Therefore, commercial surrogacy has been made illegal in India.
 However, surrogacy is allowed:

 - For couples who suffer from proven infertility

 - When it is not for commercial purposes